Visa and residency permit applications may be processed only by Austrian immigration authorities (MA 35).

 - Further costs arise for civil status documents issued abroad.
 Depending on the type of document, this fee may be EUR 3.90, EUR 7.20 or EUR 14.30.

 You will receive the residence permit after payment of the fee.
-You may pay these fees in cash or electronically by credit or cash card (German).
+You may pay these fees in cash or electronically by credit or debit card.

-- Form to print and fill in: Wohnrechtsvereinbarung (German)
+- Form to print and fill in: Wohnrechtsvereinbarung (German only)

 Founded in 1915, Webster University is committed to ensuring high-quality learning experiences that transform students for global citizenship and individual excellence.
 Prepare for your next step and explore our community resources.